 Below is a list of popular silicone and foam earplugs with their associated noise reduction numbers:

-For instance, the double and triple flanged earbuds are designed to improve sound isolation as they fit on the ear canal.
-Here is a simple illustration on both earbuds based on their specs.
+For instance, the double and triple-flanged earbuds are designed to improve sound isolation as they fit into the ear canal.
+Here is a simple illustration of both earbuds based on their specs.

 3. Foam Earbuds Vs Silicone: Design

 One of the main features that can satisfy your comfort is the design.
 How an earbud is shaped or styled can go a long way in helping you have a great time with your earphones.

 Most standard earbuds are made to fit any human ear, but if you desire for a more stylish design, triple flange or double flange made from silicone material may impress you.